Design will help hotels problem-solve their way to a post-Covid future

 Hotel design has become more important since Covid-19 say leading designers.
 (Picture: Pratama Ryan / Unsplash)

 Innovative thinking will be key to the future success of hotels in a world after coronavirus.
-Designers give their opinion on why they think that hotel design will offer a brighter future for the hospitality industry in a landscape that currently looks fairly bleak.
+For an article in Forbes, entitled Why Hotel Designers Predict Bright Times Ahead, leading lights in the design community have shared their views about why hotels can look forward to a positive future in a landscape that currently looks fairly bleak.
 We find out what they had to say.

 Stalls and starts